Little Brother (group): Reunion & May The Lord Watch

 The reunion of Little Brother was, in part, due to the death of Phife Dawg in 2016.
-At this time Rapper Big Pooh and Phonte had not spoken in 5 years.
+At this time Big Pooh and Phonte had not spoken in 5 years.
 Pooh sent Phonte a short message of love and appreciation.
 Phonte followed this text with a phone call where the two were said to have spoken for several hours.
 This and many followup conversations allowed the duo to rekindle their friendship.